hypertidy/cartilage/README.md

 The goal of cartilage is to blend rayshader image forms with absolute coordinates in rgl.

 This is very much a work in progress.
-See functions `ray` and `ambient`, which expect a raster.
+See functions `lamb` and `ambient`, which expect a raster.
 Be careful not to input very large data (we’ll add helpers), and keep dimensions to something like 300\*300 or so (unless you keen).
 A local rgl device is highly recommended, rglwidget works fine but doesn’t scale very well.

 Feedback welcome\!